 Currently, the target of EV hacks isn’t consumers and drivers.
 Instead, the companies and the craze around EVs as a product are the targets of criminals to launch cyber attacks.
 As a consumer, there isn’t much you can do to protect yourself apart from typical phishing attempt protection.

-If you already own an EV, the onboard computer of your vehicle isn’t more or less vulnerable to attacks than modern gas-powered cars.
+If you already own an EV, your vehicle’s onboard computer isn’t more or less vulnerable to attacks than modern gas-powered cars.
 Public chargers are currently the only real potential breaking point.
 However, at this time, they are not dangerous to the point where a hacker could take over your car.

 Still, applying the same phishing check mentioned earlier to the public chargers you use is a good idea.
 Compromised chargers won’t always be used to display provocative content on the screens.
 It’s only a matter of time before someone hacks into them to mimic the company’s branding and steal credit card information.

 There are no two ways about it; most cars in the future will run on electricity, not gas.
 Governments worldwide have even mandated dates for the complete switch to EV sales only.
-The craze we are currently experiencing is only bound to gain steam in the upcoming years.
+The craze we are currently experiencing will only gain steam in the upcoming years.

-There’s no cause for concern now, but as with any hot new technology, it’s a good idea to be vigilant.
+There’s no cause for concern now, but as with any hot new technology, being vigilant is a good idea.
 EV companies are bolstering their defenses and adding robust firewalls to their vehicles to be ready for any eventual attack.
 In the meantime, as always, cyber security awareness is your best defense.